pivotal-cf/docs-addon-fim/README.md

 Cross-product partials (if any) for these docs are single sourced from the [Docs Partials](https://github.com/pivotal-cf/docs-partials) repository.

-## Contributing to Documentation
+## Contributing to documentation

-If there is some documentation to add for an unreleased patch version, then create a branch off of the **live** branch you intend to modify and create a pull request against that branch.
+If there is documentation to add for an unreleased patch version, then create a branch off of the **live** branch you intend to modify and create a pull request against that branch.
 After the version that change is targeting is released, the pull request can be merged and will be live the next time a documentation deployment occurs.